Sapphire-Digital-Interns-Master/code_challenges/alpha_challenges/the_basics.md

 At the end of this program, what are the values of a and b?
 Try to explain, in plain English, how you got your answer for each one.

 **Answer 1:**
+The values of both a and b would be 4 because b is 4 and the 3rd line makes it so that a is equal to b so now a is also 4.

 ## Question 2